 - (1) In applying the if-converted method, conversion is not assumed for purposes of computing diluted earnings per share if the effect would be anti-dilutive.
 For the year ended December 31, 2020, there was anti-dilution.
-For the years ended December 31, 2019, December 31, 2018, December 31, 2017 and December 31, 2016, there was no anti-dilution. - (2) On January 1, 2016, we adopted Accounting Standard Update No. 2015-03, Interest-Imputation of Interest Subtopic 835-30-Simplifying the Presentation of Debt Issuance Costs ("ASU 2015-03").
-Upon adoption, we revised our presentation of deferred financing costs from an asset to a liability, which is a direct deduction to our debt on the Consolidated Statements of Assets and Liabilities. - (3) Total return is calculated assuming a purchase of common stock at the opening of the first day of the period and a sale on the closing of the last business day of the respective period ends.
-Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at prices obtained under our dividend reinvestment plan. - (4) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale at net asset value on the last day of the period.
-Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter. - (5) The weighted average yield to maturity at cost ("YTM at Cost") calculation assumes that all investments, including secured collateralized agreements, not on non-accrual are purchased at the adjusted cost on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
-The weighted average yield to maturity at cost for investments ("YTM at Cost for Investments") calculation assumes that all investments, including secured collateralized agreements, are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+For the years ended December 31, 2021, December 31, 2019, December 31, 2018 and December 31, 2017, there was no anti-dilution. - (2) Under the NMFC Credit Facility, we may borrow in United States ("U.S.") dollars or certain other permitted currencies.
+As of December 31, 2021, we had borrowings denominated in British Pound Sterling ("GBP") of £16,400 that has been converted to U.S. - (3) Total return is calculated assuming a purchase of common stock at the opening of the first day of the period and a sale on the closing of the last business day of the respective period ends.
+Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at prices obtained under our dividend reinvestment plan.
+Total return does not reflect sales load. - (4) Total return is calculated assuming a purchase at net asset value on the opening of the first day of the period and a sale at net asset value on the last day of the period.
+Dividends and distributions, if any, are assumed for purposes of this calculation, to be reinvested at the net asset value on the last day of the respective quarter.
+Total return does not reflect sales load. - (5) The weighted average yield to maturity at cost ("YTM at Cost") calculation assumes that all investments, including secured collateralized agreements, not non-accrual are purchased at the adjusted cost on the respective period ends and held until their respective maturities with no prepayments or losses and exited at par at maturity.
+The weighted average yield to maturity at cost for investments ("YTM at Cost for Investments, accluation assumes that all investments, including secured collateralized agreements, are purchased at cost on the quarter end date and held until their respective maturities with no prepayments or losses and exited at par at maturity.
 YTM at Cost and YTM at Cost for Investments calculations exclude the impact of existing leverage.
 YTM at Cost and YTM at Cost for Investments use the London Interbank Offered Rate ("LIBOR") curves at each quarter's end date.
 The actual yield to maturity may be higher or lower due to the future selection of the LIBOR contracts by the individual companies in our portfolio or other factors.
 Adjusted cost reflects the cost for post-IPO investments in accordance with accounting principles generally accepted in the U.S. ("GAAP") and a stepped up cost basis of pre-IPO investments (assuming a step-up to fair market value occurred on the IPO date).